guardian/support-frontend/README.md

 These tests are tagged with either an @IntegrationTest annotation at the spec level or an IntegrationTest tag at the individual test level which allows us to run them selectively as follows:

-`sbt test` - runs all tests including integration tests.
+`sbt test` - runs unit tests only and excludes integration tests.

-`sbt testOnly -- -l com.gu.test.tags.annotations.IntegrationTest` - runs non-integration tests only.
+`sbt it:test` - runs all tests including integration tests.

 ## Deployment
 We use [Riff-Raff](https://github.com/guardian/riff-raff) to deploy this project to production each time a new change is merged to master.